Facebook Page Admins Can Now Unmerge Places and Pages

-Facebook first announced that you could merge your Facebook Place with your Page, I was pretty excited.
 Facebook first announced Places as their new check-in option available to iPhone users.
-It’s setup much like Foursquare, where you use a mobile device to check-in to a place you are physically.
-Business owners could claim their Place, which later opened up the option to offer deals to people who check-in to your business.
+It was designed much like Foursquare, where you use a mobile device to check in to a place when you physically arrive there.
+Business owners could claim their Place, which later opened up the option to offer deals to people who check in to your business.

 Merging your Place with your Page presented some major obstacles.
 The one that stood out to me was the inability to set a landing tab.
 As I’ve previously noted, businesses use these tabs as a way to further communicate with their visitors outside of the wall.
-Several companies use Welcome tabs to encourage visitors to become fans of their page, some use “Shop Now” tabs that virtually puts their online store on Facebook, and a lot more.
+Several companies use Welcome tabs to encourage visitors to become fans of their page, and some use Shop Now tabs that virtually puts their online store on Facebook.

-InsideFacebook.com is one blog among many that are reporting a new feature to “Unmege”:
+InsideFacebook.com is one blog among many that is reporting a new feature to Unmerge: